 Midrangers with periscopes????
 Stunning move!

 Infinix has released a retail variant of the Infinix Zero X series, probably as a successor to the Zero 8 which has been around for nearly a year now.
-Previously, the Zero X series were concept phones with a glow-in-the-dark back and flagship-level camera systems, which includes the periscope.
+Previously, the Zero X series were concept phones with a glow-in-the-dark back and flagship-level camera systems, which include the periscope.
 The Zero X series is actually out of Infinix’ comfort zone as they normally manufacture budget phones, the typical ones.

 Now that there is a retail version of it, the design of the Zero X has been slightly altered, coming with a more “squircle” camera bump and multiple colours, including a starry night one.
 Let’s start with the base Zero X and the Pro variant.